dimitri-nicolo/calico/getting-started/kubernetes/ebpf.md

 If {{site.prodname}} does not detect a compatible kernel, {{site.prodname}} will emit a warning and fall back to standard linux networking.

+eBPF mode is compatible with most of the Kubernetes distributions that {{site.prodname}} supports.
+However, there are some exceptions:

+* GKE is not supported.
+This is because of an incompatibility with the GKE CNI plugin.
+A fix for the issue has already been accepted upstream but at the time of writing it is not publicly available.

+* Docker Enterprise is not supported.
+This is because there is no suitable way to configure {{site.prodname}} to reach the API server.
+(Docker Enterprise uses a per-node proxy between `kube-proxy` and the API server rather than, for example, a DNS record.)

-See the tabs below for more detail on how to set up a suitable cluster with each distribution:
+See the tabs below for more detail on how to set up a suitable cluster with the supported distributions:

 {% tabs tab-group:grp1 %}
 <label:Generic or kubeadm,active:true>